tjr214/tree-of-life/README.md

 - **Rayed**: Colors with rays of another color emanating from it
 - **Tinged**: Colors slightly modified with a tinge of another color

+## Extending the Codebase

+The modular architecture makes it easy to extend the functionality:

+1. To add new color schemes: Update the `ColorScheme` enum and corresponding entries in `color_scales.yaml`
+2. To add new color effects: Implement the effect in the `apply_color_effect` and `apply_path_effect` functions
+3. To modify the Tree structure: Update the appropriate methods in the `TreeOfLife` class

 ## License

 This code is available for academic and personal use.

 ## Acknowledgments

-This implementation is a refactoring of the original `new_tree.py` script, enhancing it with object-oriented design, greater flexibility, and richer visualization options.
+This implementation is a refactoring of the original `new_tree.py` script, enhancing it with object-oriented design, greater flexibility, richer visualization options, and a modular architecture.